The Secrets of Van Gogh: Works, Places, and Legacy of a Misunderstood Genius

 In recent years, several works by Van Gogh have been the target of vandalism in museums, often for ecological or political reasons.

-Protective display cases fortunately prevented major damage.
+Protective display cases have fortunately prevented major damage.

 These actions reignite the debate on the preservation of artistic heritage in the face of contemporary protest.